Account Data Compromise Event (ADCE)

 Compensation paid by issuers or acquirers to a financial network organization for processing interchange transactions according to the business agreements established by that financial network.
 Fees are determined by each transaction type for issuers and acquirers participating within each individual financial network.

-An organization that is affiliated with MasterCard International Incorporated.
+An organization that is affiliated with Mastercard International Incorporated.
 The processor provides authorization and/or clearing and settlement services on behalf of a member.

 A code assigned by the issuer to identify transactions that apply to a promotional program run by the issuer to encourage card use.

-A type of card that financial institutions or other organizations issue using the logo of the issuer instead of a national service mark or logo (such as MasterCard).
+A type of card that financial institutions or other organizations issue using the logo of the issuer instead of a national service mark or logo (such as Mastercard).
 A proprietary card allows the cardholder to access a credit or deposit account using ATM or POI terminals.

 A financial transaction, if approved, in which funds are debited from an issuer and credited to an acquirer in payment for goods or services.

-The MasterCard program designed to facilitate new penetration of card acceptance by targeting cash and convenience-oriented merchant segments, for example, fast food chains, movie theaters, and parking lots.
+The Mastercard program designed to facilitate new penetration of card acceptance by targeting cash and convenience-oriented merchant segments, for example, fast food chains, movie theaters, and parking lots.

 Payments by an issuer to an acquirer on behalf of a cardholder who authorizes a merchant to bill the cardholder's account on a recurring basis (such as monthly or quarterly).
 The amount of each payment may be the same or may fluctuate.
-See preauthorized order.

-A customer activated terminal, especially one including the functions both of delivering and paying for goods (for example, in an automatic fuel vending system).
+A customer-activated terminal, especially one including the functions both of delivering and paying for goods (for example, in an automatic fuel vending system).

 A card associated with a particular retailer or group of retail stores that can be used only for purchases from that retailer or group of stores.